7. Database access

 Public Sub New(ByVal DSNimpots As String, ByVal Timpots As String, ByVal colLimites As String, ByVal colCoeffR As String, ByVal colCoeffN As String)

-' initializes the three arrays limits, coeffR, and coeffN from
+' initializes the three limit arrays, coeffR, coeffN from

-' from the contents of the Timpots table in the ODBC DSNimpots database
+' the contents of the Timpots table in the ODBC DSNimpots database

-' colLimites, colCoeffR, and colCoeffN are the three columns in this table
+' colLimites, colCoeffR, colCoeffN are the three columns of this table

-Dim connectString As String = "DSN=" + DSNimpots + ";" ' database connection string
+Dim connectString As String = "DSN=" + DSNimpots + ";" ' base connection chain

 Dim impotsConn As OdbcConnection = Nothing ' the connection